awsdocs/aws-cloud9-user-guide/doc_source/tutorial.rst

 To show the :guilabel:`Debugger` window, choose the :guilabel:`Debugger` button.

 You can experiment with using the :guilabel:`Debugger` window and some JavaScript code.
-To try this, do the following:
+To try this, do the following.

 #.
 Prepare to use the :guilabel:`Debugger` window to debug JavaScript code by installing Node.js into
    your |env|, if it isn't already installed.
 To confirm whether your |env| has Node.js installed, run the :command:`node --version` command.
 If Node.js is installed, the Node.js version number is output, and you can skip ahead to step 3 in this procedure to write some JavaScript code.
 #.
-To install Node.js:
+To install Node.js, do the following.

    #.
 Run the following two commands, one at a time, to be sure your |env| has the latest updates, and
       then download Node Version Manager (nvm). (nvm is a simple